-“Nothing seems to phase you,” “Raul”, one of my investors said to me during our 1:1 meeting in his office.
+“Nothing seems to faze you,” “Raul”, one of my investors said to me during our 1:1 meeting in his office.
 He’d been an investor in our company for one year.
 Raul was pretty crusty, so I considered what he said to be a compliment.

 More importantly, Raul was right.
 I’d been building towards running a company for over twenty years.
 I knew the playbook, inside and out.